STORIES driven by quirky characters who surprise even themselves…

 Hard Bed Hotel

-A humorous story that mistakes the living for the dead trips along to a delightfully unexpected end.
+A humorous story that mistakes the living for the dead trips along through a Chilean cemetery to a delightfully unexpected end.

 Everything goes wrong but maybe it’s right, as heaven and earth settle into an unexpected juxtaposition in this twisted Latin tale that is doused with humor and magic realism.